- J.D., George Washington University Law School

 Colorado Housing and Finance Authority, Low Income Housing Tax Credit Allocation Committee (former member)

-John focuses his practice on complex public and private financing transactions involving tax-exempt bonds, low-income housing tax credits (LIHTC), new markets tax credits (NMTC), state tax credits and other tax-incentivized financing tools, including Opportunity Zone investments.
+John is the Tax and Tax Credits Practice Group Leader in the Denver office.
+He focuses his practice on complex public and private financing transactions involving tax-exempt bonds, low-income housing tax credits (LIHTC), new markets tax credits (NMTC), state tax credits and other tax-incentivized financing tools, including Opportunity Zone investments.
 He has more than 20 years of experience serving in a variety of counsel roles for all types of affordable multifamily housing financings.
 John works closely with affordable housing lenders, developers, housing authorities and tax credit investors utilizing a variety of financing sources including 4% LIHTC equity, 9% LIHTC equity, tax-exempt bond financing, HUD financing, FHA/Fannie/Freddie loans, soft subordinate loan financing and numerous other available sources of capital.
 He has been lead counsel on several innovative and highly-expertized financing structures for large-scale affordable mixed-use housing projects, with significant local profiles and impact.
 Since the passage of the Tax Cuts and Jobs Act, John has been advising and assisting clients in connection with capitalizing on the incentives presented under the new Opportunity Zone legislation contained in that Act.
 In connection with NMTC financings, he has represented qualified low-income community businesses (borrowers), community development entities and leverage loan lenders and has a strong familiarity with the unique structuring, tax and other issues which arise in these complex transactions.

 Having played a lead role in hundreds of transactions involving a broad range of tax-incentivized financing tools, John is uniquely qualified to identify and resolve issues, formulate documents, manage the transaction process and successfully close complex transactions incorporating a myriad of tax-exempt and tax credit financing sources.